stevewillson/cmhcal/README.md

 CMHCal is designed to run 'stand-alone'.
 Once the single `index.html` file is delivered to a computer, all processing is done locally.
 This provides the ability for CMHCal to operate on disconnected computers.
 At this time, users must export and import CMHCal JSON files to share information.

-CMHCal uses the ReactJS and  the `create react app` framework.
+CMHCal uses React and the Vite framework.
 CMHCal uses Redux for state management across components.
 CMHCal uses the FullCalendar Resource Timeline view.

 There are two components used in CMHCal (in the `src/components` folder), `CalTools` and `ResourceCalendar`.